Best things to do in San Ignacio

 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-San Ignacio is a desert oasis and is a gateway to adventure – from whale watching to exploring ancient cave paintings to kayaking and camping, this small town has plenty of outdoor activities.
+From whale watching to exploring ancient cave paintings to kayaking and camping, this small town has plenty of outdoor activities.
 It also boasts a rich history as it is home to one of the most beautiful missions in Baja California.

 Despite the mix of culture and outdoor activities, San Ignacio is still under the radar.
 Many travelers treat it just as a pit stop, as they drive from Guerrero Negro toward Rosalia and Mulege.